ClayFarris/Minimum_Wage/README.txt

 REQUIREMENTS

-The necessary packages to be installed are listed in the 'Requirements.txt' folder.
+The necessary libraries to be installed are listed in the 'Requirements.txt' folder.

-This project was created working in Jupyter Notebook with Python 3 (ipykernel).
+This project was created working in Jupyter Notebook with Python 3.9.13 (ipykernel).

 To run this project it is necessary to do the following:

+Clone the repository to your local machine.

+Navigate to the cloned repo folder in the terminal and run:

+	pip install -r requirements

+In case there is a problem with this method I have included a list of the libraries below to be installed individually:

+	import ipykernel
-import matplotlib.pyplot as plt import pandas as pd import seaborn as sns import scipy.stats as stats
+	import matplotlib.pyplot as plt
+	import pandas as pd
+	import seaborn as sns
+	import scipy.stats as stats

-The datasets analyzed in this project are included in the 'data' folder.
+The datasets analyzed in this project are included in the `data` folder:

+	`MINIMUM_WAGES.csv`
+	`2015.csv`
+	`2016.csv`
+	`2017.csv`
+	`2018.csv`

+In order to make them run from the `data` folder in `Minimujm_Wage_Happiness.ipynb`, in the second code block you will need to change the names to:

+	`data/MINIMUM_WAGES.csv`
+	`data/2015.csv`
+	`data/2016.csv`
+	`data/2017.csv`
+	`data/2018.csv`

+Otherwise you can download the .csv files from the links listed below and run them from your local machine.

+The main file in this project is called `Minimum_Wage_Happiness.ipynb` and contains the data analysis conducted in this project.

+HOW TO RUN THE PROGRAM IN JUPYTER NOTEBOOK

+	1. Clone the repository.
+	2. Save the Folder.
+	3. Open `Jupyter Notebook` from the command line or start menu.
+	4. Go to the saved location of the repo.
+	5. Open `Minimum_Wage_Happiness.ipynb`.
+	6. Open the `Cell` tab and click `Run All`.

+HOW TO RUN THE PROGRAM IN PYTHON

+	1. Clone the Repository.
+	2. Save the folder.
+	3. Open the saved repository in your terminal or IDE.
+	4. Run the `Minimum_Wage_Happiness.py` file.

 METHODOLOGY